cderv/opendatarte/README.md

 <https://data.rte-france.com> and access data from its different
 resources API.

+**This package is in development.**

+  - The authentication mechanism is rather stable.
+It won’t change a lot in the future.
+  - The functions to call ressources may evolve to have cleaner R API and to be easy to maintain.
+It may change heavily in the future.

 ## Installation

 The package is not on CRAN yet.
 You can installed the development